DOES HUMAN GROWTH HORMONE (HGH) REALLY SLOW DOWN AGING?

 HGH works by stimulating metabolic processes in cells to activate metabolism.
 It stimulates the liver to make an insulin-like protein that produces cartilage cells.
 This plays a part in bone and organ growth, as well as muscle protein synthesis.

-We need growth hormones throughout our lives for our cells to correctly function.
+At VeryBigBrain they state that we need growth hormones throughout our lives for our cells to correctly function.
 Think of your body like a car; HGH is similar to oil for a car.
 In the same manner that your engine cannot perform its many tasks without oil, insufficient levels of growth hormones can cause you not to properly function.

 Your body needs human growth hormone to: